If you build it, will they come? Incentivizing the Adoption of Digital Financial Services in Niger

 Migration and transfers

-• How many household members migrated (inter-)nationally in the last six months?
+• Has any household members migrated (inter-)nationally in the last twelve months?

-• What was the main destination of the migrating household members?
+• What were the main destinations of the migrating household members?

-• Did the household receive transfers from someone outside of the village in the last six months?
+• Did the household receive transfers from someone outside of the village in the last twelve months?

-• How many transfers has the household received (categorical) in the last six months?
+• How many transfers has the household received in the last twelve months? (categorical)

-• What was the main purpose of these transfers?
+• What was the main purpose of the last transfer received?

 • What were the problems with using the respective transfer channel?